 Submissions are now open for our Spring, 2015 issue.
 This time around, the theme is The Dark Side of Devotion.
 Please see the guidelines for full details.
 We look forward to reading / seeing your work!

-At last, the Winter 2014 issue of Subprimal Poetry Art is ready.
+At last, the Winter 2014 issue of Subprimal Poetry Art/Music is ready.
 As some of you know, I’ve been a little late this time around.
 My studies at the university this semester (Latin-American literature, history, current events, and of course Spanish grammar) kept me pretty busy.
 But since the term ended a couple of weeks ago, I’ve been working on getting the musical compositions created to accompany the audio readings.

 Many thanks to all.
 We’re pleased to have a great variety of works from around the world.
 Please take a look at issue 3 and feel free to leave a comment in the comments section.